bancaditalia/llm-alignment-finance-chat-bf/README.md

 # Financial AI Alignment

-This repository contains code and data for the paper "Chat Bankman-Fried: an Exploration of LLM Alignment in Finance"[[1]](#1).
+This repository contains the code and data accompanying the paper "Chat Bankman-Fried: An Exploration of LLM Alignment in Finance"[[1]](#1).

-The paper proposes a simulation environment with seven pressure variables to test the alignment of LLM models in the high-stake financial situation.
-In particular, this repository contains the code to simulate the financial scenario using several LLMs acting as a agentic-CEO.
+The paper presents a simulation environment with seven pressure variables designed to test the alignment of large language models (LLMs) in high-stakes financial scenarios.
+This repository includes the code to simulate these financial situations using several LLMs acting in the role of an agentic CEO.

 ## Preliminaries

-The code and data are tested on linux system, using using python 3.11.
+The code and data have been tested on Linux systems using Python 3.11.

-Install the codebase as follows:
+### Installation Instructions

+To install the codebase, follow these steps:

 - Clone the repository:
 ```